waf/waf.github.com/content/finding-dead-csharp-code-in-aspnet.rst

         // some dead code
     }

-How can we detect this kind of dead code?
-Rather than using static analysis to detect it, we can use dynamic analysis -- the same technique used to measure unit test code coverage.
+How can we detect this type of dead code?
+Rather than using static analysis to detect it, we can use dynamic analysis---the same technique used to measure unit test code coverage.

-We can use OpenCover_, an open source code coverage tool, to run the dynamic analysis.
-We will run our application under OpenCover, and then use ReportGenerator_ to visualize the results.
-Both these tools can be downloaded from their homepage, or through Nuget.
+One option is to use OpenCover_, an open source code coverage tool, to run the dynamic analysis.
+When we run our application under OpenCover, it will `instrument our code`_ and record what lines were executed.
+It will then output a coverage report we can process with ReportGenerator_ to visualize the results.
+Both OpenCover and ReportGenerator can be downloaded from their respective homepages, or through Nuget.

+A Sample Application
+####################

-First, let's create some dead code to detect.
-Here's a sample ASP.NET application, with some hard-to-detect dead code that guards against time travel.
+Let's see this in action!
+Here's a sample ASP.NET application, with some hard-to-detect dead code.
 The relevant portion is in HomeController.cs:

 .. code-block:: csharp